19 January to 23 March

 Traditional witchcraft has a strong connection to the earth with an intimate knowledge of herbs, plants and the elements – as well as the human body.
 As gatekeepers to altered consciousness witches have been both feared and sought out for their dealings with the unknown.
 Historically persecuted as an outsider, the witch has been taken on by artists as a challenging force to prevailing norms and as a symbol of dissidence.
 Looking to symbols, tools and the coven as a space for focusing collective intent, the artists in this exhibition explore the path of the witch as one for how we can connect with the earth and each other.

 Saturday 16 February – Grimoire (a collective book of spells) – workshop with Fourthland.
 2-5pm.
-Free (booking details to be confirmed).
+Free (PLEASE NOTE: THIS WORKSHOP IS NOW FULLY BOOKED)

 Artists in Waking the Witch

 Verity Birt, Anna Bunting Branch, Nadine Byrne, Mary Beth Edelson, Fiona Finnegan, Blue Firth, Fourthland, Georgia Horgan.
 Ben Jeans Houghton, Serena Korda, Candice Lin, Katarzyna Majak, Lucy Stein, Ayesha Tan Jones and Cathy Ward.

 Waking the Witch is a UK Touring Exhibition curated by Legion Projects and supported by Arts Council England and Arts Council Wales.

 Images (top to bottom): Lucy Stein ‘Polly’ 2012